pdfcpu/pdfcpu/core/sign.md

                                          Reason: CA
 ```

-Using `-all` reveals there is only one signature.
+Using `-all` reveals that there is only one signature.
-The signature contains a single signer which is how it should be for ETSI.CAdES.detached signatures.
+The signature contains a single signer, which is the expected behavior for ETSI CAdES-detached signatures.

-We see the trusted certificate chain, also that the certificate is not expired and considered **not revoked** after contacting the corresponding OSCP responder via http.
+We see the trusted certificate chain, and also that the certificate is not expired and is considered **not revoked** after contacting the corresponding OCSP responder via HTTP.

-We can see the validated and therefore trusted timestamp which elevates the PAdES level from B-B to B-T. This could also be due to a separate valid DTS (document timestamp signature).
+We can see the validated and therefore trusted timestamp, which elevates the PAdES level from B-B to B-T. This could also be due to a separate valid DTS (Document Timestamp Signature).

 <br>

-Next we have an example that uses a document timestamp signature to prove that the
-signature existed at a certain time.
+Next, we have an example that uses a Document Timestamp Signature to prove that the signature existed at a certain time.

 ```sh